CharlesDias/BLE-Watch/README.md

 Test the BLE Watch application with the nRF Connect app, which is available for iOS (App Store) and Android (Google Play).

 ![BLE Watch](docs/images/ble_watch.gif)

+## Next improvements

+* Create dedicate task to update the display.
+* Implement Bluetooth service to set the date and time.
+* Flash the application project running west on Docker container.
+* Add Doxygen configuration.